Host A Stellar Panel Discussion Online To Engage Your Audience

 1. Determine Your Panel Objectives

-A panel discussion is an important part of your virtual event’s agenda.
-Panels offer a wealth of opportunities for education, engagement, and event interest.
+A panel discussion is an integral part of your virtual event’s agenda.
+Panels offer a wealth of education, engagement, and event interest opportunities.
 It should never be used as a time filler, last-minute option, or done because it is expected.

 2. Choose The Best Moderator/MC

-Consider the tone you want to achieve with your panel.
+Consider the tone you want to achieve with your panel, and let the facilitator position questions and set the pace of the discussion between panel members.
 You may want a firm facilitator to keep everyone in line or a moderator with a journalistic flair to ask probing questions.
 Or maybe you are looking for someone who is witty and can crack jokes to engage the audience.
+Either way, they should be able to keep off-topic banter to a minimum and focus on the task at hand.

 3. Pick The Most Engaging Panelists

 Once you have decided on the right moderator, begin curating your panel.
-Gather people who are knowledgeable on the panel topic and ability to work with the crowd and panel members:
+Gather a group of experts and industry thought leaders knowledgeable on the subject matter and can work with the crowd and panel members.
+They should be able to answer questions that arise during the panel discussion and have the following qualifications:

-- Communication Skills: Panelists should be natural conversationalists.
+Communication Skills: Panelists should be natural conversationalists.
 They should be comfortable with public speaking and appear at ease with discussion.
+Panelists also should be able to professionally discuss different points of view without alienating anyone.

 Test the panel platform, let the fellow panelists get to know each other, and allow the moderator to share the questions they plan on asking.
-While it’s best not to over-prepare your panelists, having an idea of what topics will be discussed helps keep the conversation fluid.
+While it’s best not to over-prepare your panelists, having an idea of what they will discuss topics helps keep the conversation fluid without anyone feeling as though they need to ramble to keep the discussion lively.

 4. Secure The Best Tech Platform

-Because your panel discussion will be streamed virtually to your audience, it’s important to use a platform with the capabilities to support both the audience and the stakeholders behind the scenes.
+Because your panel discussion will be streamed virtually to your audience, it’s essential to use a platform with the capabilities to support both the audience and the stakeholders behind the scenes.

-Choose a virtual event platform that is intuitive to use for you and event attendees.
-Learn the platform capabilities and figure out which are most beneficial to your event.
+Choose a virtual event platform that is intuitive for you and event attendees.
+Learn the platform capabilities and determine which are most beneficial to your event.
 If your audience is new to virtual panels or webinars/webcasts, keep it simple and provide easy access.

 Your chosen virtual event platform should include all of the following components to ensure a successful panel discussion: